publiccodenet/about/organization/roadmap.md

 * Develop a scalable business and governance model
 * Develop a growth model for the organization

-This phase is over when: the members are willing to commit to stage 3 and scaling
+This phase is over when members are able to commit to stage 3 and scaling.

 ## Phase 3: Scale the organization